arashbioinf/playground/PATOG/Roadmap Bionfo/Home.md

 - **Why It's Different**: Neural engineering involves creating interfaces between machines and the nervous system, focusing on signal processing and device development, rather than on the computational analysis of molecular data typical in bioinformatics.

-## 11. Rehabilitation Engineering
-**Rehabilitation Engineering** focuses on creating technologies to help individuals with disabilities, such as prosthetics, orthotics, and assistive technologies.
+11. **Rehabilitation Engineering** focuses on creating technologies to help individuals with disabilities, such as prosthetics, orthotics, and assistive technologies.

 - **Tools**:
   - **Gait analysis software** for assessing movement disorders.